 Think tank: Centre for Social Justice

-This report from UK think tank the Centre for Social Justice examines the impact of criminal exploitation or modern slavery by another name.
+This report from UK think tank the Centre for Social Justice sheds light on the exacerbated challenges faced by the most deprived communities.